Making Her Mullet Matter

 Cheyenne Marsters is a legend.

-In fact, she’s one of nearly 800 legends currently taking part in The Mullet Matters: a mullet movement happening right now across Aotearoa.
-These legends are unleashing the power of their mullets for mental health.
+In fact, she’s one of nearly 800 legends who took part in the first The Mullet Matters event in early 2023.
+These legends unleashed the power of their mullets to raise funds for vital mental health resources, all the while shaping connections with those around them.

 We understand that you and your whānau are based in Gisborne, one of the areas badly impacted by Cyclone Gabrielle.
 Kei te pēhea koe?